hdShang/arxiv-daily/docs/cs-CL/2025-08-25/papers/250817926v1-amelia-a-family-of-multi-task-end-to-end-language-models-for-argumen.md

 ---
 layout: default
-title: AMELIA: A Family of Multi-task End-to-end Language Models for Argumentation
+title: "AMELIA: A Family of Multi-task End-to-end Language Models for Argumentation"
 ---

 # AMELIA: A Family of Multi-task End-to-end Language Models for Argumentation